 Each student is responsible for his/her personal belongings and materials.
 A locker or storage units are provided for this reason.
 All bottles and containers must be labeled to identify contents.
 The school reserves the right to inspect lockers at any time.
 Students may not borrow equipment from one another, and they are responsible for the return of school materials and equipment loaned to them.
 Any equipment/supplies borrowed from the school not returned in proper working order will be charged at Federico cost plus 10% shipping on their Federico charge account.
-Satchels and rolling duffel bags are allowed but they are subjected to on the spot inspection along with the student tool kit.
-Any rolling duffel purchased outside of the student bookstore must be black in color.
 Personal kit belongings must be removed from the school no later than 30 days from the students last day of attendance.
 No written notice will be given.